 Every year, as my children pass through the post secondary system, I withdraw moneys that we have put into our TD Mutual Fund RESP system.
-If you look at the RESP Menu item, you will see my long record of interesting occurrences, putting money into and then attempting to take funds out of the TD RESP Mutual Fund system.
+Look at the RESP Menu.
+It recounts the interesting occurrences, working with these accounts.
+Putting money into and then attempting to take funds out of the TD RESP Mutual Fund system, was always, interesting.

-Previously I have had issues with changes in the RESP rules causing me to be unable to easily take money out (without entering a TD Branch), and as each year passes, more interesting things seem to happen, and this year is no exception.
+Previously I have had issues with changes in the RESP rules.
+These caused me to be unable to easily take money out.
+This forced me to have to enter a branch every year.
+As each year passed, more interesting things seem to happen, and this past year was no exception.

 This year, I only needed to worry about a single RESP, the one for my youngest daughter.
-I was quite chuffed, because I was able to navigate the Trent University web site and order a letter stating that my daughter was a full-time student (it is not as easy as it sounds, but this letter is crucial to withdrawing RESP moneys from an RESP (allegedly you can use a Tuition receipt, but that strikes me as less likely to work)), but as usual things did not go as smoothly as I would have hoped.
+I was quite chuffed, because I was able to navigate the Trent University web site and order a letter stating that my daughter was a full-time student.
+It was not as easy as it sounded, but this letter is crucial to withdrawing RESP moneys from an RESP.
+Allegedly you can use a Tuition receipt, but that strikes me as less likely to work.
+As usual things did not go as smoothly as I would have hoped.

 As all I wanted to do was take out money, I had the letter, and had no other requests, I thought I could easily deal with any of the “Mutual Fund Experts” at my local branch (or so I thought).

-After having to make an appointment (for a day after I was ready to do my task), I showed up and all seemed to start just fine.
-The young man I dealt with was polite, if not a little overly nosy (in my opinion), but I noticed that he seemed to be running from a script, which made me very wary.
+After having made an appointment, I showed up and all seemed to start just fine.
+The young man I dealt with was polite, if not a little overly nosy (in my opinion).
+I noticed that he seemed to be running from a script, which made me very wary.

-The other “grind point” for me was as we went through the steps to get the money, I kept getting sales pitches asking had I spoken to one of their “Investment Specialists”.
-I really don’t like being upsold services in any situation, and in this situation, I almost got rude, but decided to ignore the statements.
-I did (however) point out that I own TD E-series index funds, and was not interested in any Balanced Funds or direct stock trading, I thought that warned off my interrogator, however, he did come back again at the end of the interview suggesting I chat with someone about investing, this time I replied a more firm “No!”.
+The other “grind point” was as we went through the steps to get the money, I kept getting sales pitches.
+Asking had I spoken to one of their “Investment Specialists”, no, I had not.
+I never liked being upsold services in any situation, and in this situation, I almost got rude, but didn’t.
+I said that I owned TD E-series index funds, and was not interested in any Balanced Funds.
+That warned off my interrogator, however, he did come back again at the end of the interview suggesting I chat with someone about investing, this time I replied a more firm “No!”.